reflex-dev/reflex-web/docs/library/graphing/areachart.md

   )
 ```

 You can also assign a range in the area by assiging the data_key in the `rx.recharts.area` to a list with two elements, i.e. here a range of two temperatures for each date.
+Using `layout` prop to specify whether the graph is `horizontal` or `vertical`.

 ## Example with StackID